 Safari Problems – 5 General Tips

-In our experience, we have found that third party extensions and plugins are predominantly responsible for sluggishness in your Safari experiences; here are a few general tips that you can check.
+In our experience, third party extensions and plugins are often responsible for sluggishness in your Safari experiences; here are a few general tips that you can check.

 Install the tool, open and run it by clicking “Scan for Adware” button to remove any adware.
 Once done, quit the app and try running Safari again.

 Speaking of free Apps, another good app to explore and evaluate is “MacClean”.
 You can use the app to enable, stop or remove Safari plugins very easily.
 It also helps you clean up junk files as well.

 Tip 2.
 Update DNS Settings